Category and landing pages¶

 Pinned products are always first in a list, but will only be present if they are included in the active facets and selections of the list.
-Pinning supersedes product promotions and demotions.
+Pinning supersedes product boost and bury.
 Pinning is only applied when using

 Relevance as the sort order in a primary list.
 Pinned products are always first in a recommendation list, no matter what algorithm is used but will be buried due to deduplication if they are present in an earlier recommendation list on the same page.

 A pinned product is indicated in the interface by a pin icon in the top right-hand corner of the product image.
 The position of a pinned product can be changed by dragging the product in the interface.
 Up to 100 products can be pinned within a list and pinned products are not affected by other rules and settings, such as out of stock settings.